kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 </figure>

-By setting the threshold to `650px`, we classify iPhone, Galaxy Nexus as smalltouch, and iPad, Galaxy Tab as bigtouch.
-The androgynous Galaxy Note is in this case classified as smalltouch, and will get the phone layout.
+By setting the threshold to `650px`, we classify iPhone, Galaxy Nexus as smalltouch, and iPad, Galaxy Tab as "tablet".
+The androgynous Galaxy Note is in this case classified as "phone", and will get the phone layout.

 And so, a reasonable strategy might look like this: